-In 1946 I had never heard of the ‘11-plus’ examination; I’m not even sure it was called that.
+In 1947 I had never heard of the ‘11-plus’ examination - not by that name any way.
 I did know that in order to be accepted as a ‘free’ day boy at the Queen Elizabeth Grammar School, where most of the boys were fee-paying and quite a few were weekly boarders, I would need to win a Storie Scholarship.
 I knew that the boy and girl who obtained the highest marks in the final end-of-term examinations at St James’ School were usually awarded the Scholarships and I knew that because my parents and my Headmaster kept telling me.

 This is my QEGS cap which I still have in almost pristine condition.

 In September 1947, just two weeks before my 12th birthday, I achieved my ambition.
 Neither I nor my parents had anything in writing to say that I had passed the 11-Plus; my parents got my joining instructions from QEGS in the post and that was it!

 The cost of the mandatory uniforms, sports gear and other accoutrements almost reduced my parents to penury although I didn't know that then.
 It was an afternoon start on day one and I was both apprehensive and shy as we all gathered outside the main entrance.
 Many of the boys already knew each other because they had been in the adjacent Prep School for a couple of years.
 I stood around, trying to look inconspicuous, until someone started a movement into school, and I joined in the throng.